 Each team member involved in a translation project has the duty to protect the confidential data they are entrusted with.
 Certain crucial steps need to be taken to ensure this is achieved.

-- All computers should have data fully encrypted so as to mitigate any risks from unauthorised access, but it’s worth ensuring that this also extends to any and all backup storage; logically, there’s little point in protecting data in one place and then leaving it exposed in another.
+- All computers should have data fully encrypted so as to mitigate any risks from unauthorised access, which also extends to any and all backup storage; logically, there’s little point in protecting data in one place and then leaving it exposed in another.

-- Reputable, up- to- date firewalls and virus protection software will also help to catch any malicious threats before they have the chance to wreak havoc on your systems.
+- Reputable, up-to-date firewalls and virus protection software will also help to catch any malicious threats before they can wreak havoc on your systems.
 Keeping these up-to-date is as important as first installing them.
-An out of date firewall is nearly as useless as having no firewall at all.

-- All users with access to sensitive data should also have passwords on their computers that need regular changing to maintain optimum protection levels.
+- All users with access to sensitive data should also regularly change their passwords to maintain optimum protection levels.
 This can be hard to police but is the easiest exploitable access point along the data protection chain.

-All of these measures can aid in ensuring that private information stays just that, but only through regular procedural reviews and by asking questions of your chosen translation partners can you be sure that everything possible is being done to ensure confidentiality is preserved at all times.
-This is not limited to end clients either translation agencies of all sizes should be continuously reevaluating their approach to data handling and their protection policies.
+All of these measures can aid in ensuring that private information stays just that, but only through regular procedural reviews and by asking questions of your chosen translation partners can you be sure that everything possible is being done.
+This is not limited to end clients as translation agencies of all sizes should be continuously reevaluating their approach to data handling and their protection policies.
 There’s always room for improvement, and, as the age old saying goes, you can never be too safe.